-Zone 1 early-season - Opens: September 3 - Closes: November 21
+Zone 1 early-season - Opens: September 1 - Closes: November 26

-Mountain lions may be harvested using firearms and archery equipment.
+Mountain lions may be harvested using firearms, pre-charged pneumatic air guns and archery equipment (including crossbows).
 Harvest may be no more than 8 mountain lions.

-Zone 1 late-season - Opens: November 22 - Closes: March 31
+Zone 1 late-season - Opens: November 27 - Closes: March 31

-Mountain lions may be harvested using firearms, archery equipment, and pursuing with dogs.
-Harvest may be no more than 7 mountain lions or 3 female mountain lions. whichever comes first.
+Mountain lions may be harvested using firearms, pre-charged pneumatic air guns, archery equipment (includes crossbows), and pursuing with dogs.
+Harvest may be no more than 7 mountain lions or 3 female mountain lions, whichever comes first.